 Patriots promote Ross Ventrone

+Thomas, 26, is a veteran of three NFL seasons with the Miami Dolphins and the Detroit Lions.
 Thomas, 6-4, 310 pounds, was signed by the Patriots on Sept.
 14 and has played in four games with New England.

 He originally entered the NFL as a sixth-round draft pick out of Connecticut in 2008 by Miami.
 After starting at right guard in the first game of the year as a rookie, he was forced to finish the season on injured reserve due to a foot injury suffered in that game.